What is anterior ankle impingement?

-Anteromedial impingement usually occurs due to spurs on the front of the tibia and/ or talus (see figure 1 below) trapping of the soft tissue, which becomes inflamed and thickened and thus a vicious circle develops.
+Anteromedial impingement usually occurs due to spurs on the front of the tibia and/ or talus (see image left) trapping of the soft tissue, which becomes inflamed and thickened and thus a vicious circle develops.
 The spurs develop due to repetitive minor trauma and are common in footballers and dancers, however not all of them lead to this trapping of the soft tissue.

-Anterolateral impingement is usually caused by inflamed or scarred soft tissue, which is thickened and therefore can become trapped, usually without the presence of bony spurs (see figure 2 below)
+Anterolateral impingement is usually caused by inflamed or scarred soft tissue, which is thickened and therefore can become trapped, usually without the presence of bony spurs (see image below right)

 What symptoms does they cause?